Thinking beyond borders

 For each category the tax rates are indicated below.

-For employment/pension income a progressive tax scale is applicable to both Greek and non-Greek tax residents, with no tax free bracket, as provided in the table below:
+As of 1 January 2020 for employment/pension income a progressive tax scale is applicable to both Greek and non-Greek tax residents, with no tax-free bracket, as provided in the table below in euros (EUR):

 |Income bracket||Tax rate||Tax per (Percent)||Aggregate income||Aggregate tax|

 Annual Family Tax Credits on employment/pension income (applicable as of tax year 2020):

 |Taxpayers without children||EUR777|

 |Taxpayers with one child||EUR810|

 |Taxpayers with three children||EUR1,120|

 |Taxpayers with five or more children||EUR1,340 plus additional tax credit of EUR220 per each additional dependent child|

 |Income limit for full credit||EUR12,000|

 |Reduction in credit if income above limit||EUR20 per EUR1,000 of income|